 Although Dr. Neitz was puzzled about what was happening, he posited a few theories.
 First, he suggested that the way we see it differently might have something to do with age.
 "The lens of your eye changes throughout your lifespan, and you're less sensitive to blue light when you're older."
 That might explain why Dr. Neitz saw white and his students saw blue, but here in the VICE LA office, the age differences were not distinct.
 So that theory was a bust.

 "If I go into a room and I turn on a light that's completely red, the white things will reflect all that red light," Dr. Neitz explained.
 "But if I also have a red thing, then that will reflecting the red light, too."
-So when your brain tries to process what color something is in the red light, its best guess is to say that it's white—even if, in normal lighting, it's actually red.
+So when your brain tries to process what colour something is in the red light, its best guess is to say that it's white—even if, in normal lighting, it's actually red.

 "I used to own a red Volkswagon," Dr. Neitz told me.
 "I was out and it was dark and I was getting into my car.
 Someone next to me had just gotten into their car and put on their brake lights.
 When they did that, my car was illuminated just with the brake lights—and my car looked white!"